edibotopic/stokes-law/README.md

 - Homogenisation is used to reduce the size of oil droplets in beverages and thereby decrease their flotation speed
 - Thickeners are added to salad dressings to increase viscosity and slow the sedimentation of herbs and spices

+In analytical science, re-arranging the Stoke's Law equation allows for estimation  of particle size or viscosity based on sedimentation data.

+A variety of other industrial and scientific examples can be found in the literature.

 ## Implementation

 The simulation is coded using vanilla JavaScript, with particles rendered using the HTML `<canvas>` element.